Romano-Garmez/Romans-VideoPaks/README.md

 # How To Use

 # Tombola:
-Knob functions 1-4 are labeled on screen at startup, click the "UI PAGE" text to see knob functions 5-8.
-Click the text again to go back to the first page.
-Due to a ui bug that I'm not sure how to fix, you have to click the motion pack name twice to exit.
+Knob functions 1-4 are labeled on screen at startup, tap the "UI PAGE" text to see knob functions 5-8. tap the text again to go back to the first page.
+Due to a ui bug that I'm not sure how to fix, you have to tap the videopak name twice to exit.

 # XYPak:
 XYpad sends midi cc to knobs 1 and 2, fader 1 sends midi cc to knob 3, and fader 2 sends midi cc to knob 4.
-Click the top left corner of the screen to access the sensitivity values for the gyro.
+Knobs 7 and 8 control the gyro sensitivity.
+Tap the top left corner of the screen to access the sensitivity values for the gyro.
 I found them useful to have, but not very nice to look at, so they're hidden by default.
-Due to a ui bug that I'm not sure how to fix, you have to click the motion pack name twice to exit.
+Due to a ui bug that I'm not sure how to fix, you have to tap the videopak name twice to exit.